cmeggs0/til/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

 ---
 layout: post
-title: Three things I learned from The Ruby Koans
+title: Three things I learned from App Dev I
 ---

-Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/):
+## Here are the 3 things that I learned from App Dev I:
+1. Always have a rubber duck
+2. When in doubt, read it out
+3. Commit, commit, commit, then commit some more